LizGoro90/db-tour/tutorials/basics/01/README.md

 ## 2. Configure a Database Connection

-Configure the adapter's `ConnectionURL` using your credentials.
+Set the `ConnectionURL` using your credentials:

 ```go
 var settings = postgresql.ConnectionURL{